ThomasKraaibeek/zimbra-docker/README.md

 # Zimbra
-In this Repository you will find how to install Zimbra on Docker
+In this Repository you will find how to install Zimbra on Docker This repository is forked from maattt/zimbra-docker and adds plain authentication mechanism.
+The password of the admin user is 'pass'.
 # Docker
 ## How to install Docker
 Keep posted of the changes in the next Zimbra Wiki - https://wiki.zimbra.com/wiki/Deploy_Zimbra_Collaboration_using_docker